Introduction

 Video interpolation is a video processing technique that creates new frames between existing ones, effectively increasing the video's FPS using algorithms or AI.

-It generates frames from the data it has, and the higher the input FPS, the smaller the window between the two points are, which means more FPS the better.
+It generates frame(s) in the timespan between two existing frames, and the higher the input FPS, the smaller the time window between the two points are, which means the higher FPS the source the less artifacts.